vigneshshanmugam/js-cpa/README.md

 (WIP)

-Identify code patterns(functions, identifiers, literals) that are repeated across a bundle or multiple files/bundles seamlessly.
+Identify code patterns that are repeated across a bundle seamlessly.

++ Works only across function boundaries